tahoe-lafs/magic-folder/docs/usage.rst

 .. code-block:: console

-   $ magic-folder --config ./foo add --author alice-laptop ~/Documents
+   $ magic-folder --config ./foo add --author alice-laptop --name example ~/Documents

 There are some other options that can be specified.
-The above will create a new magic-folder named ``default`` (we could decide differently with ``--name docs`` for example).
+The above will create a new magic-folder named ``example`` (we could decide differently with ``--name docs`` for example).
 Any changes we make locally will be signed as ``alice-laptop``.
 Files from other devices are downloaded into ``~/Documents`` and any files we add or change in